C4dynamics/C4dynamics/README.md

 * Make tests and document your changes
 * Push the changes back to your GitHub
 * Press the 'Pull Request' button.
 Submit a message with details about your changes.

+* It's a good advise to start with the example dof6sim.ipynb and change the missile-target conditions to gain some experience with the framework.
+This example appears also down here in the README

 ## Contributors ✨